dchaplin/graphql-track-service/README.md

 2. Run `yarn start` command
 3. Navigate to http://localhost:4000/ to get to the apollo sandbox
 4. (Optional) use the seed gql query to seed the db with a track.
+5. Run `yarn test` to run the tests

+### Notes

+- I choose sqlite as a quick and easy db solution for the exercise to avoid focusing too much time setting up a postgres db
+- I would have liked to add typedi and extensions to remove the use of a constructor for setting up the track respository in the track serivce.
+This would also remove a few lines in the resolver by loading the track service once instead of `const trackService = new TrackService()` each time.